CDenniston/NumericalAnalysis/_sources/class/InterpFit/InterpFit_summary.md

 (page_topic1)=
-Interpolation and Curve Fitting
+Interpolation
 =======================

-Interpolation and curve fitting can be used to solve two types of problems.
+Interpolation can be used to solve two types of problems.
 In the first we are given a discrete set of data points (perhaps from an experiment or other measurement) and we want to know what would result if a measurement was done at some intermediate point.
 This is illustrated below:

 ![interpolation problem A](./img/InterpProbA.svg)